LCC-CIT/CS233JS-CourseMaterials/Labs/TermProject/CS233JS_ProjectRequirements.md

 - Include one or more web pages, have a clear objective and be user-friendly.

 - Have a professional-looking UI that uses Bootstrap or another CSS framework with which you are familiar.

 -  Use client-side code written in JavaScript.

 - Use classes for any parts of the project where it makes sense to use objects.
 Do not encapsulate the entire app in a single class.

-- Separate code that interacts with web page elements from the rest of the code.
+- Separate the code that interacts with web page elements from the rest of the code.

 - Include at least one AJAX get request.

 - Include one or more of the other JS technologies introduced in the course such as: local storage, html canvas, regular expressions, chart.js, google maps API.

-- Be hosted on citstudent.lanecc.net.
-Production code should be transpiled to a version of JavaScript that can be interpreted by modern browsers.
+- Be hosted on citstudent.lanecc.edu.

+- Production code should be transpiled to a version of JavaScript that can be interpreted by modern browsers.

 ## Submission